 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of the federal securities laws, including Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which involve risks and uncertainties.
 You can identify forward-looking statements because they contain words such as "believes," "expects," "may," "will," "should," "seeks," "approximately," "intends," "plans," "estimates" or "anticipates" or similar expressions that concern our strategy, plans or intentions.
-Any statements we make relating to our future operations, performance and results, and anticipated liquidity are forward-looking statements are subject to risks and uncertainties that may change at any time, and, therefore, our actual results may differ materially from those we expected.
+Any statements we make relating to our future operations, performance and results, and anticipated liquidity are forward-looking statements.
+All forward-looking statements are subject to risks and uncertainties that may change at any time, and, therefore, our actual results may differ materially from those we expected.
 We derive most of our forward-looking statements from our operating budgets and forecasts, which are based upon many detailed assumptions.
 While we believe that our assumptions are reasonable, we caution that it is very difficult to predict the impact of known factors, and, of course, it is impossible for us to anticipate all factors that could affect our actual results.
-Important factors that could cause actual results to differ materially from our expectations, including, without limitation, in conjunction with the forward-looking statements included in this Form 10-Q, are disclosed in "Item 1-Business, Item 1A - Risk Factors" of our Form 10-K. Some of the factors that we believe could affect our results include:
+Important factors that could cause actual results to differ materially from our expectations, including, without limitation, in conjunction with the forward-looking statements included in this Form 10-Q, are disclosed in "Item 1-Business, Item 1A - Risk Factors" of our Form 10-K and Part II, Item 1A of this Form 10-Q. Some of the factors that we believe could affect our results include:

-- the continued effect on the U.S. economy of the coronavirus public health crisis; - our ability to secure additional financing to execute our biotechnology business plan; - our ability to obtain the marketing approval for SR TV1001, our initial drug product candidate; - the strength of energy conservation recycling programs; - our continued ability to purchase product from our suppliers at acceptable prices; - costs and expenses being realized at higher-than-expected levels; - our ability to secure an adequate supply of special-buy appliances for resale; - the ability to secure appliance recycling and replacement contracts with sponsors of energy efficiency programs; - the ability of customers to supply units under their recycling contracts with us; - the outcome of the sales and use tax examination in California; and - general economic conditions affecting consumer demand for appliances.
+- () the continued effect on the U.S. economy of the coronavirus public health crisis; - (b) our ability to secure additional financing to execute our biotechnology business plan; - (b) our ability to obtain the marketing approval for JAN101, our initial drug product candidate; - (b) the effect that the SEC Complaint has on the Company, if any; - () the strength of energy conservation recycling programs; - () our continued ability to purchase product from our suppliers at acceptable prices; - (b) costs and expenses being realized at higher-than-expected levels; - () our ability to secure an adequate supply of special-buy appliances for resale; - The ability to secure appliance recycling and replacement contracts with sponsors of energy efficiency programs; - (b) the ability of customers to supply units under their recycling contracts with us; - (2) the outcome of the sales and use tax examination in California; and - () general economic conditions affecting consumer demand for appliances.